Sean Flynn (photojournalist): Disappearance

 On April 6, 1970, Flynn and a group of journalists left Phnom Penh to attend a government-sponsored press conference in Saigon.
 Flynn (who was freelancing) and fellow photojournalist Dana Stone (who was on assignment for CBS) chose to travel on motorcycles instead of the limousines that the majority of the other journalists were using for traveling.

 Reporter Steve Bell, who was one of the last Westerners to see the two alive, later said that after the press conference, Flynn and Stone had received word that there was a makeshift checkpoint on Highway 1 manned by members of the Viet Cong.
 The checkpoint consisted of a white four-door sedan in which several missing journalists had been traveling, and which was now parked across the roadway.
 Flynn and Stone observed the checkpoint from some distance and spoke to several journalists already on scene.
-Surviving film footage captured both this moment as well as the sight of several persons, believed to be Viet Cong, moving around on the far side of the vehicle.
+Surviving film footage captured both this moment as well as the sight of several people, believed to be Viet Cong, moving around on the far side of the vehicle.

 Undaunted by the sight of a nearby platoon of government soldiers taking up defensive positions in a line perpendicular to the road, and eager to interview the Viet Cong, both Flynn and Stone chose to proceed alone to the checkpoint.
-Witnesses later reported that both Flynn and Stone were quickly relieved of their motorcycles and marched into a nearby treeline.
+Witnesses later reported that both Flynn and Stone were quickly relieved of their motorcycles, and marched into a nearby treeline.
 Neither was ever seen alive again.
 Before they left, Bell snapped the last known photo taken of Flynn and Stone.